jasmineee-li/dangerous-writing-plugin/README.md

 # Zap! ⚡

-a dangerous writing plugin for Obsidian, inspired by the [Most Dangerous Writing App](https://www.squibler.io/dangerous-writing-prompt-app). run timed or word-goal writing sprints and keep typing—if you stop for more than 5 seconds, your content gets deleted!
+a dangerous writing plugin for Obsidian, inspired by the [Most Dangerous Writing App](https://www.squibler.io/dangerous-writing-prompt-app). run timed or word-goal writing sprints and keep typing—if you stop for more than 5 seconds, your content gets deleted ⏱️

 ## Features